Sahib

+Sahib or Saheb (/ˈsɑːhɪb/) is a term of address originating from Arabic (صاحب).
 As a loanword, Sahib has passed into several languages, including Persian, Kurdish, Turkish, Azerbaijani, Kazakh, Uzbek, Turkmen, Tajik, Crimean Tatar, Urdu, Hindi, Punjabi, Pashto, Bengali, Gujarati, Marathi, Rohingya and Somali.
-During medieval times, it was used as a term of address, either as an official title or an honorific.
-Now, in South and Central Asia, it's almost exclusively used to give respect to someone higher or lower.
-For example, drivers are commonly addressed as sahib in South Asia and so on.
+During medieval times, it was used either as an official title or an honorific.
+Now, in South and Central Asia, it is almost exclusively used to give respect to someone higher or lower.
 The honorific has largely been replaced with sir.
-Some shorten sahib to saab.
+In the Tibeto-Burman language of Mizo, it is shortened as sâp, referring to people of European descent.

 Derived non-ruling princes' titles

 Sahibzada

 Sahibzada is a princely style or title equivalent to, or referring to a young prince.
 This derivation using the Persian suffix -zada(h), literally 'born from' (or further male/female descendant; compare Shahzada) a Sahib, was also (part of) the formal style for some princes of the blood of Hindu and Muslim dynasties in the Indian sub-continent, e.g.: